WakiMak/trentent.github.io-forked/_posts/2013-05-27-os-10061no-connection-could-be-made-because-the-target-machine-actively-refused-it-unable-to-connect-to-the-cgp-tunnel-destination-127-0-0-11494.md

       </div>

       <p>
-        By setting it to "2" we could ensure the ICA listener is always listening on LanAdapter 2, our production network. Â Unfortunately, a Windows Update appears to have caused either Group Policy Registry Preferences to execute (sometimes) *after* the IMAService service started, or allowed the IMAService service to start *before* Group Policy Registry Preferences. Â IMAService will recreate that file every second restart. Â To resolve this issue I created a startup script that executes after 65 seconds, deleting the httpd.conf file and restarting the appropriate services until the httpd.conf file is recreated.
+        By setting it to "2" we could ensure the ICA listener is always listening on LanAdapter 2, our production network.
+Unfortunately, a Windows Update appears to have caused either Group Policy Registry Preferences to execute (sometimes) *after* the IMAService service started, or allowed the IMAService service to start *before* Group Policy Registry Preferences.
+IMAService will recreate that file every second restart.
+To resolve this issue I created a startup script that executes after 65 seconds, deleting the httpd.conf file and restarting the appropriate services until the httpd.conf file is recreated.
       </p>

       <p>
-        In my testing it appears you need to restart the "IMAService" service twice to get it to recreate the httpd.conf file. Â Because of this, I created the script to retry up to 3 times to try and regenerate the file.
+        In my testing it appears you need to restart the "IMAService" service twice to get it to recreate the httpd.conf file.
+Because of this, I created the script to retry up to 3 times to try and regenerate the file.
       </p>

       <pre class="lang:batch decode:true ">:: ===========================================================================================================